COMMENT: Global remittances to suffer a blow from COVID-19

-The coronvirus (COVID-19) pandemic has turned nearly all segments of the economy on their head.
+The coronavirus (COVID-19) pandemic has turned nearly all segments of the economy on their head.
 While practically no sector has gone entirely unscathed, with the exception of certain in-demand technology, some markets have been hit harder than others.
 For certain industries such as travel, the damage is already apparent, while for others, the toll that coronavirus is taking has yet to be fully realised.
 Remittances fall into the latter category as developing countries such as India, China, Mexico, the Philippines and Egypt that are popular destinations for transfers, grapple to assess the fallout from the pandemic.

 One thing that is clear is that the coronavirus crisis is like no other.
 Instead of triggering an increase in remittance payments, which is typical during times of crisis, the uncertainty surrounding the pandemic has caused migrant payments to households in developing countries to slow dramatically.